F5Networks/f5-aws-cloudformation/supported/solutions/autoscale/waf/README.md

 In the AWS Console, navigate to the CloudFormation page, select the stack created with the f5-autoscale-bigip.template and delete the stack by right-clicking or (selecting the Actions tab) and then clicking **Delete Stack**.

 ---

+### Logging iApp

+F5 has created an iApp for configuring logging for BIG-IP modules to be sent to a specific set of cloud analytics solutions.
+The iApp creates logging profiles which can be attached to the appropriate objects (virtual servers, APM policy, and so on) which results in logs being sent to the selected cloud analytics solution, Azure in this case.

+We recommend you watch the [Viewing ASM Data in Azure Analytics video](https://www.youtube.com/watch?v=X3B_TOG5ZpA&feature=youtu.be) that shows this iApp in action, everything from downloading and importing the iApp, to configuring it, to a demo of an attack on an application and the resulting ASM violation log that is sent to ASM Analytics.

+**Important**: Be aware that this may (depending on the level of logging required) affect performance of the BIG-IP as a result of the processing to construct and send the log messages over HTTP to the cloud analytics solution.
+It is also important to note this cloud logging iApp template is a *different solution and iApp template* than the F5 Analytics iApp template described [here](https://f5.com/solutions/deployment-guides/analytics-big-ip-v114-v1212-ltm-apm-aam-asm-afm).

+Use the following guidance using the iApp template (the iApp now is present on the BIG-IP VE image as a part of the templates).

+1. Log on to the BIG-IP VE Configuration utility.
+2. On the Main tab, from the **iApp** menu, click **Application Services > Applications > Create**.
+3. From the **Template** list, select f5.cloud_logger.v1.0.0.tmpl (or later version if applicable).

+For assistance running the iApp template, once you open the iApp, from the *Do you want to see inline help?* question, select **Yes, show inline help**.

 ### Sending statistical information to F5
 All of the F5 templates now have an option to send anonymous statistical data to F5 Networks to help us improve future templates.